vespperhq/vespper/README.md

    2. Define your OpenAI key and place it inside `config/litellm/.env` as `OPENAI_API_KEY`.
 You can get your API key [here](https://platform.openai.com/api-keys).
 Rest assured, you won't be charged unless you use the API.
 For more details on pricing, check [here](https://openai.com/pricing).

    3. **(Optional)** Define custom endpoints.
 If you want to use other vendors (AWS Bedrock, Azure OpenAI, Anthropic, Hugging Face models, etc), checkout LiteLLM Proxy documentation.
 You simply need to change `config/litellm/.env` & `config/litellm/config.yaml`.
 Checkout the comments there & LiteLLM's documentation. **Note** You have to use a vendor that supports function calling.

+4. Launch vault and obtain vault tokens:

+   We use Hashicorp Vault to manage secrets such as API tokens, OAuth credentials, etc.

+   1. Launch the vault instance:

+      ```bash
+      docker compose up vault -d
+      ```

+   2. Go to Vault UI: http://localhost:8202
+   3. Insert 1 in "Key shares" and "Key threshold" and click "Initialize".
+   4. Click "Download keys".
+   5. In the JSON file you've downloaded, copy the first value in "keys_base64" and the "root_token" value.
+These values are going to be used in the next step as `HASHICORP_VAULT_UNSEAL_TOKEN` and `HASHICORP_VAULT_ROOT_TOKEN` respectively.

 5. Open `.env` in your favorite editor (vim, vscode, emacs, etc):